trustbit/RAGathon/felix/results/results_logs_v2.md

+Second test run, using 4o-mini and multiagent approach, with improved prompts of agents

+# LOGS

 How much did "Accuray Incorporated" spend on risk management in Q2 2022?

 ## Query: How much did "Accuray Incorporated" spend on risk management in Q2 2022?